nataraj2/GPU_CUDA/README.md

 		test_function(i, j, k, vel, pressure);
 	});
 ```
+**This would be one of the major changes (there is one more that is explained in a later section)
+the user will have to make in the application code.
+The header files have templated functions which will offload any function written within
+the for-loop (```test_function``` in this case) onto the device i.e. the GPU, and the user does not need to know about these.**
 `ParallelFor` is a function that takes in 4 arguments - `nx, ny, nz` and the function that will be offloaded
 to the GPU device. ```DEVICE``` is a macro which is defined as `__device__` when using GPU or expands to blank space
 when using pure CPU.
 Similary there is a macro for `HOST` which is `__host__` or blank space depending on if we are using a GPU or CPU.